 Arcora Foundation SAFETY Net Support Grants

-Rolling Applications (First Round Priority: May 26).
+Applications Due: July 10.
 To support safety net dental providers, and the vulnerable populations they serve, Arcora Foundation is opening applications for Safety Net Support Grants.
 This funding is open to Federally Qualified Health Centers, Urban Indian dental programs, and non-profit dental clinics facing unprecedented financial challenges as a result of COVID-19 (Link: Arcora Foundation).

 COVID-19 Eastern Washington Community Response & Recovery Fund